Enjoy extended summer evening hours at The Broad on the fourth Friday of the month, June through September from 5:00–8:00 p.m.

 DJs will be spinning at the East West Bank Plaza at The Broad and dancers will be activating the artworks and architecture in the galleries.

-Otium, a contemporary American restaurant by chef Timothy Hollingsworth located adjacent to the museum, is now open.
-For reservations and hours, visit otiumla.com.
+Otium, a contemporary American restaurant by chef Timothy Hollingsworth located adjacent to the museum, will offer a special drink menu of batch cocktails, beer, and wine on their outdoor patio.

 The East West Bank Plaza at The Broad is open to the public without admission to the museum.
 To enter the museum during extended hours, visitors must reserve free general admission tickets, which are released the Friday before each event at 12:00 p.m.
 PT.